 Argan oil comes in dark-colored bottles to minimize the penetration of light and to preserve the healing properties it contains.
 However, this could be problematic since you can’t tell what the color looks like until you open the bottle after purchasing it.

-So, what should be the color of pure and real argan oil?
+So, what should be the color of pure and best argan oil?

 Cosmetic argan oil should have golden yellow color, while the culinary variant is golden brown in color.
 If the color of the argan oil you have on hand is something light or almost clear, then it could be filtered, mixed with chemicals or other oils, or fake.
 In other words, heat and machines were involved in the manufacturing process.